panda3d/panda3d-docs/programming/render-attributes/materials.rst

 :meth:`~.Material.has_ambient()`, :meth:`~.Material.has_emission()`, etc.

-Materials have two other methods that have not been covered yet, ``setLocal(<bool>)`` and ``setTwoside(<bool>)``. setLocal controls whether to use camera-relative specular highlights or orthogonal specular highlights.
-This should be set to True unless an orthogonal projection camera is in use. setTwoside controls if lighting should appear on both sides of a polygon.
+Materials have two other methods that have not been covered yet, :meth:`set_local(bool) <.Material.set_local>` and :meth:`set_twoside(bool) <.Material.set_twoside>`.
+The former controls whether to use camera-relative specular highlights or orthogonal specular highlights.
+This should be set to True unless an orthogonal projection camera is in use.
+The latter controls if lighting should appear on both sides of a polygon.
 Both these methods have equivalent get methods.

 Inspecting and Replacing Materials
 ----------------------------------